 Aphasia is caused by damage to the language centers of the brain.
 In most people, these language centers are located in the left hemisphere, but aphasia can also occur as a result of damage to the right hemisphere; this is often referred to as crossed aphasia, to denote that the right hemisphere is language dominant in these individuals.

-- ischemic: blockage that disrupts blood flow to a region of the brain
+- Ischemic—caused by a blockage that disrupts blood flow to a region of the brain

-- hemorrhagic: a ruptured blood vessel that damages surrounding brain tissue
+- Hemorrhagic—caused by a ruptured blood vessel that damages surrounding brain tissue

 Stroke is the most common cause of aphasia.
-According to the National Aphasia Association (2011), about 25% to 40% of stroke survivors experience aphasia.
-Approximately 35%–40% of adults admitted to an acute care hospital with a diagnosis of stroke are diagnosed with aphasia by the time they are discharged (Dickey et al., 2010; Pedersen, Jorgensen, Raaschou, & Olsen, 1995).
+According to the National Aphasia Association (n.d.), about 25%–40% of stroke survivors experience aphasia.
+Approximately 35%–40% of adults who are admitted to an acute-care hospital with a diagnosis of stroke are diagnosed with aphasia by the time they are discharged (Dickey et al., 2010; Pedersen, Jorgensen, Nakayama, Raaschou, & Olsen, 1995).